Spaniards might not be crazy about drinking ‘la leche’ but they are obsessed when it comes to creating quirky, useful Spanish phrases.

 On its own, mala leche can mean bad luck.
 So ‘¡Qué mala leche tiene!’ can mean ‘What bad luck he has’.
 As the Spanish way to call someone lucky uses the verb tener, this can be easily confused with the first point by foreigners.
 Not by Spaniards however, who always seem to know which meaning is intended at any given time.

 An action undertaken ‘with bad milk’ means that it was done with bad intentions from the beginning.
-Subtly different to the above, the two meanings can easily be confused when referring to a person: context will dictate whether they had a bad temper or bad intentions.
+Subtly different to the above, the two meanings can easily be confused when referring to a person; context dictates whether they had a bad temper or bad intentions.

 Mala leche – bad milk